Cái Răng district

-Cái Răng is an urban district of Cần Thơ in the Mekong Delta region of Vietnam.
+Cái Răng was an urban district of Cần Thơ in the Mekong Delta region of Vietnam.
 As of 2019 the district had a population of 105,393.
 The district covers an area of 63 km^{2}.
 Cái Răng district was established by Decree No. 05/2004/ND-CP on January 2, 2004.
 The district borders Vĩnh Long province to the east, Phong Điền district to the west, Hậu Giang province to the south and Ninh Kieu district to the northwest.

-Cái Răng is growing in population and construction as a result of Cần Thơ expanding southward and Cái Răng including much of southern Cần Thơ.
+On June 16, 2025, the Standing Committee of the National Assembly issued Resolution No. 1685/NQ-UBTVQH15.
+The district was dissolved and new wards were rearranged from the district.

 Administrative divisions

 Cái Răng district is divided into wards (Phường):